AmeliaFannin/AmeliaFannin.github.io/index.md

 </div>

 ####About Me
-Growing up "granola," I can't say I was programming at the age of 3, but I have always loved puzzles, reading, learning, and building things.
+I can't say I was programming at the age of 3, but I have always loved puzzles, reading, learning, and building things.
 When something interests me I like to do the research, get involved, and become an expert.
-I natter on about gardening and food on my blog, <a href="ameliafannin.com/blog" target="blank">ameliafannin.com/blog</a>, and write the monthly newsletter for my community garden.
+I natter on about gardening and food on my blog, <a href="https://ameliafannin.com/blog" target="blank">ameliafannin.com/blog</a>, and write the monthly newsletter for my community garden.
 I like dogs, traveling, trying new foods, arts and crafts, and craft beer.

 ---